What is telementoring?

 Telementoring, or technology-enabled mentoring, is the use of telecommunication technology to deliver training, education, and support that builds health care capacity.
 Telementoring shares best practices with rural and remote areas and increases the capacity of the health care workforce in these communities.

-The RTTC provides training, support, and technical assistance for implementing, expanding, and evaluating six telementoring modalities for improving health care delivery:
+The RTTC provides training, support, and technical assistance for implementing, expanding, and evaluating six telementoring models for improving health care delivery:

 - Individual consultation